Highway 1, Giant Redwoods, Sausalito and Coastline

 |4:30 pm||Start return to San Francisco with a wonderful stop in the Marin headlands for photos of the Golden Gate Bridge.|

-|4:00||Arrive in San Francisco and your hotel|
+|6:00 pm||Arrive in San Francisco back at your hotel.|

 *Tour times are approximate